FinTekker/TechDegree---Project-1/README.md

 This program randomly selects quotes from a set list and displays them on screen via autorefreshing or user prompt

 # Highlighted Features
-This program meets all minimum requirements and includes all functionalities required for "Extra Credit": a).
-2 additional quote object properties - tags, genre - have been added
+1. This program meets all minimum requirements and includes all functionalities required for "Extra Credit": a).
+Two additional quote object properties - tags, genre 	- have been added

 	b).
 Background randomly changes colour

 	c).
 Auto-refreshed quote feature has been added

+2. Code has been test run successfully on non Chrome browers - Internet Explorer.